Kygo: 2018–2021: Golden Hour

-2021–2023: Thrill of the Chase
+2021–2024: Thrill of the Chase

 On 15 April 2021, Kygo released the track "Gone Are The Days" with singer James Gillespie.

 On 13 August 2021, Kygo released a music video for the track "Love Me Now" featuring German singer Zoe Wees.

 On 15 October 2021, Kygo released the single "Undeniable" featuring American pop-rock band X Ambassadors.

 On 25 February 2022, Kygo released a song with DNCE called "Dancing Feet".

+On 6 May 2022, Kygo released a single called "Freeze".

+On 1 July 2022, Kygo released a single with Dean Lewis called "Never Really Loved Me".

+On 8 July 2022, Kygo released another single with Dean Lewis called "Lost Without You".

+On 9 September 2022, Kygo released a single with Gryffin and Calum Scott called "Woke Up In Love".

 On 11 November 2022, Kygo released his fourth album, Thrill of the Chase as a surprise album.

 On 31 March 2023, Kygo released a remix of the song "Say Say Say" by Paul McCartney and Michael Jackson.

-2024–present: Kygo
+2024–2026: Kygo

 On 19 January 2024, Kygo released a song with Ava Max called "Whatever" which interpolates "Whenever, Wherever" by Shakira.

 On 19 April, he released "For Life" with Zak Abel and Nile Rodgers, which interpolates "Lady (Hear Me Tonight)" by Modjo.
 After this release, Kygo announced his Kygo World Tour on social media, which is scheduled for late 2024.

-On 30 May 2024, he announced a new album, simply called Kygo, which was released on 21 June 2024 as he commemorates 10 years of his career.
+On 30 May 2024, he announced a new album, simply called Kygo, which was released on 21 June 2024 as he commemorated 10 years of his career.
 A day later, he released "Without You", in collaboration with singer-songwriter Hayla.
 On 14 June 2024, Kygo released "Me Before You" with singer-songwriter Plested, as the fourth single from Kygo.
 The song was already played by him in some shows before its release.

-On 21st June 2024, Kygo released KYGO, which contains 18 tracks and runs for 1 hour and 4 minutes.
+On 21 June 2024, Kygo released KYGO, which contains 18 tracks and runs for 1 hour and 4 minutes.
 The album peaked No.1 in Norway and No.2 on the Billboard Dance/Electronic Charts.

-On the 27th of September, during his KYGO World Tour, he released "Stars Will Align" with Imagine Dragons.
+On 27 September, during his KYGO World Tour, he released "Stars Will Align" with Imagine Dragons.

-On the 15th of November, he released the song "Hold On Me" with Sandro Cavazza.
+On 15 November, he released the song "Hold On Me" with Sandro Cavazza.

-On the 24th of January 2025, he released "Chasing Paradise" with OneRepublic.
+On 24 January 2025, he released "Chasing Paradise" with OneRepublic.

-On the 2nd of May, he released "Can't Get Enough" with Victoria Nadine.
+On 2 May, he released "Can't Get Enough" with Victoria Nadine.